runabrandes/tic-tac-toe/README.md

   * No new line at end of file
   * Syntax errors
   * Logic error regarding the computer input.
 After restructuring the runGame function (adding additional if/else block and changing the order of code inside the function) this was solved.
+  * Whenever it was the "computer's move" the message "Computer's move ..!" would print several times on occassion.
+This was due to the print("Computer's move..!) being included in the while loop.
+After placing the print function outside of the while loop (inside of the if statement "if player == "O":") this bug was fixed, and the output only printed once as desired.

 #